torvalds/linux/Documentation/userspace-api/media/v4l/mmap.rst

 multi-planar API, every plane of every buffer has to be mapped separately, so the number of calls to :c:func:`mmap()` should be equal to number of buffers times number of planes in each buffer.
-The offset and length values must not be modified.
+The offset and length values must analt be modified.
 Remember, the buffers are allocated in physical memory, as opposed to virtual memory, which can be swapped out to disk.
 Applications should free the buffers as soon as possible with the :c:func:`munmap()` function.